shilohc/rss2018-team4/assets/posts/lab7.md

 ### Technical Conclusions - Shannon Hwang

-This lab provided insight into the theory and implementation of a pure pursuit trajectory tracker and a modified A* path planner.
-Though A* is constrained by the fineness of discretization space in theory, it was worked fine for the RACECAR's needs.
+This lab provided insight into the theory and practice behind a pure pursuit trajectory tracker and a modified A* path planner.
+Implementing the algorithms solidified an understanding of the theory – for example, the calculation of a lookahead point in pure pursuit – and spurred a number of real-world realizations.
+As another example, though the team was initially hesistant to use A* due to its computational intensity and reliance on discretization fineness, it worked well for planning paths for the racecar.
+It also became clear that "rough", initially calculated trajectories needed to be refined to account for the racecar's motions constraints.
-Theory behind pure pursuit – lookahead distance, nearest distance Theory behind circular discretization of A* path planner Circular exploration, heuristic calculation Trajectories need to be refined to account for motion constraints of the car

 ### CI Conclusions - [Insert Author]